waynehacking8/poker-ai-lab/README.md

 > for imperfect-information games and **machine-learning-based collusion
 > detection** for online card-game platforms.

-Built as preparation material for an AI Engineer interview focused on poker / card-game AI.
 The repo prioritizes **correctness, readability, and honest scope** over scale or novelty.

 ---